SAUVAGE by Katlijn Blanchaert

-SEMI ZINE spoke to Belgium based photographic artist Katlijn Blanchaert about her practice and her work done with the fetish community in Belgium.
-The whole series is a complete inside perspective on the sexually 'deviant' underground.
+Belgium based photographic artist Katlijn Blanchaert talks to us about her practice and her work with the fetish community in Belgium.
+SAUVAGE is a complete inside perspective on the sexual 'deviance' culture.
 Blanchaert completely immersed herself into this private world and captured the people and the practices via photography.
 Underlying the whole body of work is her own link between Jungian ideas behind public consciousness and the private subconscious.
 Her practice completely reminded us of Nan Goldin and her practice of immersion in photography.

 Abstract: SAUVAGE “Exposing your dark side doesn’t frighten me, hiding it does.” (anonymous) Wandering through life with an overwhelming inner turmoil and unstoppable curiosity, the beneath- the- surface- mood takes a central place in the explorations of nature’s dark side and personal obsessions.
 Delving down into the subconscious, beyond the daily context, with an affinity for dark settings and odd atmospheres I find myself visiting places I would otherwise never go to, meeting people I would otherwise never meet.
 The inspiration for Sauvage was a theory of Carl Jung.
 "Everyone carries a shadow," Jung wrote, "and the less it is embodied in the individual's conscious life, the blacker and denser it is."
 It may be (in part) one's link to more primitive animal instincts, which are superseded during early childhood by the conscious mind.
 I searched the internet for people who were willing to pose for me.
 During these brief encounters with anonymous individuals in raunchy hotel rooms intense conversations evolved and hidden emotions appeared.
 I observed with awe and respect how people showed their vulnerability.
 With this project I want to submerge the viewer in the existence of an intimate world of unusual desires and characters.